Credit Card Fraud: How to Protect Your Business

 Credit card fraud is a problem most small businesses don't think about - until it hits them.
 If you sell online, or by mail, your business is particularly vulnerable to losing money due to fraudulent credit card orders.
 Here's what you need to know to minimize your risk from credit card fraud losses.

 The possibility of your business losing money due to fraudulent credit card sales is probably something that rarely, if ever, crosses your mind.
 But if you accept credit cards, it's a threat you shouldn't ignore.
-According to Cybersource, online fraudulent credit cards orders cost US/UK businesses approximately $2.7 billion in 2010.
+Credit card fraud hit 16.31 $billion globally in 2015.
+48.2 percent of that fraud occurred in the United States.

 No matter where it occurs, though, credit card fraud can quickly turn an otherwise prosperous holiday season or year into a huge nightmare for a small business.
 The owner of a small mail order business located in California had to borrow from friends and family to make good on $14,000 worth of fraudulent charges made on stolen cards one year.
 The following year, the owner implemented procedures to screen out possible fraudulent orders and refused to ship $25,000 in orders that seemed suspicious.